 The Company's revenues, operating results, cash flows from operations, capital spending, and future growth rates are highly dependent on the prices the Company receives for oil, natural gas, and NGLs, which can fluctuate significantly.
-During the last 12 months, New York Mercantile Exchange West Texas Intermediate oil prices have been volatile and ranged from a high of \$105.34 per barrel in July 2014 to a low of \$43.46 in March 2015.
-New York Mercantile Exchange Henry Hub natural-gas prices have also been volatile and ranged from a high of \$4.49 per MMBtu in November 2014 to a low of \$2.49 in April 2015.
+During the last 12 months, New York Mercantile Exchange West Texas Intermediate oil prices have been volatile and ranged from a high of \$91.01 per barrel in October 2014 to a low of \$38.24 in August 2015.
+New York Mercantile Exchange Henry Hub natural-gas prices have also been volatile and, during the last 12 months, ranged from a high of \$4.49 per MMBtu in November 2014 to a low of \$2.49 in April 2015.
 The duration and magnitude of the decline in oil and natural-gas prices cannot be predicted.
+The decline in oil and natural-gas prices has caused the Company to recognize significant impairment expenses during the nine months ended September 30, 2015, and additional impairments may be recognized in the fourth quarter of 2015 if commodity prices decline further.
+See Note 4-Impairments in the Notes to Consolidated Financial Statements under Part I, Item 1 of this Form 10-Q. In addition, while the rolling 12-month average SEC price used to determine the Company's reported reserve quantities has decreased from December 31, 2014, to September 30, 2015, by approximately 38% for oil, 30% for natural gas, and 47% for NGLs, such commodity price decreases have not had a material impact on DD&A expense for the three or nine months ended September 30, 2015.
+The Company is unable to predict the amount of future reserve revisions or impairments, if any.